Torres del Paine National Park

 One of the houses where the famous Chilean diplomat, writer and poet Pablo Neruda, Nobel Prize for Literature, lived for periods.
 The name was given by Neruda in honor of his friend and first owner, the Spanish architect Sebastian Collado.

-"La Sebastiana is located at 692 Ricardo de Ferrari Street, La Florida Hill (Cerro Florida), the museum has a system of audio guides available in English, French, Portuguese, German and Spanish.
+"La Sebastiana" is located at 692 Ricardo de Ferrari Street, La Florida Hill (Cerro Florida), the museum has a system of audio guides available in English, French, Portuguese, German and Spanish.
 During the 1973 coup d'état, the house was badly damaged in the raids and for 18 years "La Sebastiana" became a ghost house.
 From the 90's the house was restored with the help of Telefonica of Spain and opened to the public as a house museum on January 1, 1992.
-It is a 5-storey architectural work with spectacular views, housing collections of the artist and curious objects brought from all over the world. ("La Sebastiana", see more...)
+It is a 5-story architectural work with spectacular views, housing the artist's collections and curious objects brought from all over the world. ("La Sebastiana", see more...)

 Museo Maritimo Nacional de Chile